 The beach is sandy with dunes, high limestone cliffs and a small pebble bank.
 The Pennard Pill snakes its way across the beach and is crossed by the coastal path by means of stepping stones.
-Dangerous rips can occur near the headland on an ebbing tide.
-If you're not a strong swimmer or surfer, avoid swimming in this area and anywhere on the beach in surf conditions, but on calm days away from the river, swimming is generally safe.
+Dangerous rips can occur near the Pill on an ebbing tide, and also in surf conditions, but on calm days away from the river, swimming is generally safe.
 It's a good location for a day out, and there's plenty to explore.
 Dogs are allowed on this beach at all times and lifeguards patrol end of May to early September (10am - 6pm) during weekends and school holidays only.